Our vision is to see thriving people and communitites in Bootle.

 With a background in Horticulture, Janet began growing some of the vegetable we used in the chutneys, in her own and Ali’s back garden.
 Then 2015 saw the opportunity to develop the growing side of the chutneys and jams as we, in conjunction with a Bootle based charity, Ykids, were offered the use of a small patch of land in North Park.
 This we knew was the part of our vision that was missing: the opportunity to engage with the community on a regular basis, to develop friendships, to support volunteers as well as grow food.

-The Community Garden began with 10 raised beds, but has since expanded into the adjoining 5 a-side football pitch, so increasing the number of growing beds we have.
-The amount and range of what we grow has also expanded beyond what is used in the jams and chutneys, to include food volunteers want to take home and cook.
+The Community Garden began with 10 raised beds, but has since expanded into the adjoining 5 a-side football pitch.
+The amount and range of what we grow has also expanded beyond what is used in the jams and chutneys, to include food our community gardeners want to take home and cook.

 From this The Gateway Collective has become involved with other organisations that promote the well being of the people of Bootle through growing.
 Ali is part of Taking Root in Bootle which connects the growing number of community gardens, so that collectively we can work to improve the local environment of Bootle.